The Advantage of Social Media Marketing

 The White House and its #GetCovered campaign

 After a shaky start due to government website issues, U.S. President Obama and his social media team launched #GetCovered to increase registration for the Affordable Care Act.
-In order to effectively reach the targeted demographic of millennials, considered here as the niche market for this healthcare campaign, one of the most successful social media campaigns ever launched covered many social platforms previously untouched.
+To effectively reach the targeted demographic of millennials, considered here as the niche market for this healthcare campaign, one of the most successful social media campaigns ever launched covered many social platforms previously untouched.

 Successful Social Media Campaigns Means Doing Something Different